MostAwesomeDude/website/cst.rst

 something move up on my list of priorities, you should click on my nonexistent Paypal button.

+ * Beta.
+I happen to *like* working on Beta, so odds are good that this is going to be where most of my spare time goes, at least for the next few months.
+Beta's todo list is in its readme.
  * Gallium.

    * Galahad.
 Just about every assert in driver code should be moved up to the